BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

   If you do not want to whitelist an entire race but only one character, for example **Withers**, but not all UNDEAD entities, or **Haarlep**, but not all FIEND entities, you can Whitelist specific characters.
 For this follow [insert link here]

-You can either *Whitelist*/*Blacklist* your race with a simple script, or by using the [Tag Framework Mod](https://www.nexusmods.com/baldursgate3/mods/6545)

 ## 2 Whitelisting Guides

 ### 2.1 How to Whitelist when you already have some modding experience.

-  The following sectiosn shortly explain how to *Whitelist* your race or character when you already know the basics of creating a workspace and finding tags.
-If you need a detailed explanation, jump to [INSERT DETAILED EXPLANATION LINK HERE]
+  The following section shortly explain how to *Whitelist* your race or character when you already know the basics of creating a workspace and finding tags.
+If you need a detailed explanation, jump to [INSERT DETAILED EXPLANATION LINK HERE]#

+  You can either *Whitelist*/*Blacklist* your race with a simple script, or by using the [Tag Framework Mod](https://www.nexusmods.com/baldursgate3/mods/6545).

+  Single character cannot be *Whitelisted/Blacklistes* with the [Tag Framework Mod](https://www.nexusmods.com/baldursgate3/mods/6545) and are only possible with a script

   #### 2.1.2  With a script